 Having read the full Dune series in the 1980's and more recently having re-read Dune itself, I decided it would be good to revisit the sequels.
 To do this I decided to acquire hardbacks of the books in fine first editions, where possible.
 I've been able to obtain first editions of the five sequels (book club edition of Dune Messiah).
 I opted for the 1990 Putnam HB of Dune, as this edition matches the style of the other first editions released by Putnam well.
 My current collection of Dune books is shown below.

 My re-read of Dune a couple of years ago reminded me how great it was - the world-building is extraordinary, and the depth of invention and wealth of novel ideas sets it apart from all but the very best SF.
-I re-read the next couple of books in the series - Dune Messiah and Children of Dune - within the last month, and I'll read the final three shortly.
+I re-read Dune Messiah and Children of Dune within the last month, and I'll read the remaining books shortly.

 Dune Messiah is a much shorter book than Dune, and acts as a bridge between the adventure of Dune and the intrigue and excitement of Children of Dune.
 While shorter, it is quite a dense book, full of philosophical ideas.
 It conveys the complexities and subtleties inherent in the loss or abuse of power, and successfully rounds out Paul's time as Emperor.
 It is not without exciting passages, either, making it much more readable than some suggest.